Mechanical stress induced by the polymerisation of an active gel near a surface

 The analytical results reported in \cite{Mihali2025} relied on the simplifying assumptions that the cortex can be treated as an incompressible viscous fluid.
 The viscous assumption is justified for phenomena involving time scales larger than the visco-elastic relaxation time of the actin gel.
 However the incompressibility condition is more questionable.
 While it allows for analytical progress, its relevance must be assessed precisely, which is done in the present work.
-In the incompressible limit, we have previously shown that force transmission between the actin gel and the membrane is independent the friction between the two materials, which convert relative movement into tangeantial (shear) stress \cite{Mihali2025}.
-We show here that the gel stress on the membrane does depend on friction for a compressible gel and we quantitatively assess the importance of this parameter in the transmission of polymerisation stress and interface stability.
-In this work, we focus on the activity stemming from polymerisation and turnover, and disregards other kind of activity, such as the contractile activity generated by molecular motors (myosin) which have also been shown to lead to large fluctuation with complex dynamics \cite{Levernier:2020}.
+In the incompressible limit, we have previously shown that force transmission between the actin gel and the membrane is independent of the friction between the two materials, which convert relative lateral movement into tangeantial (shear) stress \cite{Mihali2025}.
+We show here that the gel stress on the membrane does depend on friction for a compressible gel and we quantitatively assess the importance of this parameter in the transmission of polymerization stress and interface stability.
+In this work, we focus on the activity stemming from polymerization and turnover, and disregard other kinds of activity, such as the heterogeneous contractile activity generated by molecular motors (myosin) which have also been shown to lead to large fluctuation with complex dynamics \cite{Levernier:2020}.